Dubai Junior International Series 2019

 4. Expectations from YOU as a PLAYER (Player’s Responsibilities)

-We expect players, parents, coaches and all other stakeholders to consider the Dubai Junior International 2018 as a great opportunity for junior players based in the UAE, not only from a competition perspective but as a stepping stone to their international playing careers.
-Hence, the success of the tournament is not only a matter of pride for all of us, but also a responsibility.
+We expect players, parents, coaches and all other stakeholders to consider the Dubai Junior International 2019 as an excellent opportunity for junior players based in the UAE, not only from a competition perspective but as a stepping stone to their international playing careers.
+Hence, the success of the tournament is not only a matter of pride for all of us but also a responsibility.

 Having said that, “being a model competitor on the court” is something that we expect from all players enrolled for this prestigious event.
 We recommend all players to read and adhere to the BWF Player’s Code of Conduct from the BWF Statutes website link: - Players’ Code of Conduct.